d3/d3/docs/getting-started.md

 ```
 :::

-If you’d prefer to run D3 locally (or entirely offline), you can download the UMD bundle of D3 here:
+If you’d prefer to run D3 locally (or offline), you can download the UMD bundles of D3 here:

 - <a href="./d3.v7.js" download>d3.v7.js</a>
+- <a href="./d3.v7.min.js" download>d3.v7.min.js</a>

 Then, create an `index.html` file as shown above in the **UMD + local** tab.
-If you prefer smaller minified files, you can download <a href="./d3.v7.min.js" download>d3.v7.min.js</a> and then update the `src` attribute above accordingly.
+Use the non-minified bundle for debugging, and the minified bundle for faster performance in production.

 ## Installing from npm